Micro Auto Insurance: Weekly and On-Demand Coverage Options

 Gig Workers

 Rideshare drivers, food delivery couriers, and freelance transportation workers face a unique insurance challenge: their income — and driving activity — is irregular.
 Standard policies charge the same flat rate regardless of whether you drove 500 miles or 5,000 miles that month.
-However, it's important to know that most personal micro insurance policies do not cover commercial use.
-When the rideshare or delivery app is active but no trip is accepted (Period 1), neither your personal policy nor the platform's coverage typically applies.
-As of 2025–2026, stricter state rules in markets like California, Texas, New York, and Arizona now mandate gap coverage proof for all rideshare activity.
+However, most personal micro insurance policies do not cover commercial use.
+When the rideshare or delivery app is active but no trip has been accepted (Period 1), neither your personal policy nor the platform's coverage typically applies.

 Micro insurance can supplement your personal coverage, but gig drivers still need a rideshare endorsement or commercial policy.
-Learn about rideshare insurance coverage and the critical coverage gaps every gig driver should understand.
-You can also explore car insurance for gig workers including endorsement costs and commercial policy options.
+Explore rideshare driver insurance and the critical coverage gaps every gig driver should understand.

 Infrequent and Low-Mileage Drivers